rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1a-Summary (rstanarm).md

 ![M1a_s3](/Plots/M1a_s3.png "M1a_s3")

-- The difference between the fish1 and wels fish3 is:
+- The difference between the fish1 and fish3 is:

 `fish_diff3 <- fish_inter[, 1] - fish_inter[, 3]`